CodeYourFuture/syllabus-archive/js-core-2/week-3/lesson.md

 HTTP is the language of the internet.
 In our case we're using Javascript, but you can send HTTP requests with other laguages as well.
-HTTP is the language of the internet.
-In our case we're using Javascript, but you can send HTTP requests with other laguages as well.